 - For example, a company’s investment in regenerative agriculture not only protects soil diversity and local environments; it can also have profound implications for advancing healthier diets and empowering farmers.

-- For example, this past year, Unilever launched its Regenerative Agriculture Principles to regenerate soil, protect waterways, increase biodiversity, develop climate solutions, and improve farmer livelihoods.
+- Amidst a growth in companies supporting regenerative farming practices, Unilever launched its Regenerative Agriculture Principles to regenerate soil, protect waterways, increase biodiversity, develop climate solutions, and improve farmer livelihoods.

-In particular, we’d anticipate an uptick in strategies that integrate some subset of gender equality (SDG 5), decent work (SDG 8), reduced inequalities (SDG 10), responsible consumption and production (SDG 12), climate action (SDG 13), and life on land (SDG 15).
+In particular, we are anticipating an uptick in strategies that integrate some subset of gender equality (SDG 5), decent work (SDG 8), reduced inequalities (SDG 10), responsible consumption and production (SDG 12), climate action (SDG 13), life on land (SDG 15) and life below water (SDG 14), particularly as it applies to biodiversity pledges, and (SDG 17), which echoes what we know of the importance of partnerships in achieving aims and carrying out initiatives.

 2. Greater Scrutiny of Net-Zero Claims, with a Focus on Addressing Scope 3 Emissions

-We expect this scrutiny will gain teeth in 2022 as new regulations and reporting requirements emerge.
-For example, this past year, in line with its Net Zero Strategy, the UK became the first G-20 country to require businesses to disclose their climate-related risks, opportunities, and financial information.
+Sustainability leaders we engage with have been expecting increasing levels of scrutiny, particularly as countries hand down laws, policies, rules, and guidance.
+For example, last year, in line with its Net Zero Strategy, the UK became the first G-20 country to require businesses to disclose their climate-related risks, opportunities, and financial information.
 These new requirements follow recommendations from the Taskforce on Climate-related Financial Disclosures (TCFD).
 Other countries are following suit.

 - One creative example: Walmart is tackling scope 3 emissions by extending supply chain finance to smaller suppliers to aid them in reducing their own climate impact.
 As part of this initiative, Walmart suppliers can also get support setting and validating science-based targets through the Science Based Targets initiative (SBTi).

-The Environmental, Social, and Governance (ESG) rating system has come under fire in 2021, with emerging criticism raising serious doubts about its efficacy in directing sustainable investment toward opportunities that positively impact the environment and society.
+The Environmental, Social, and Governance (ESG) rating system continues to come under fire, with emerging criticism raising serious doubts about its efficacy in directing sustainable investment toward opportunities that positively impact the environment and society.

-And, in general, we’re seeing that the growth in sustainability reporting is not necessarily translating into significant, sustainable impact on the issues that count.
-In 2022, we expect to see more corporate sustainability teams strive to holistically understand their positive and negative dependencies and impacts on environment and society, with a focus on actions that regenerate our society’s social and environmental foundations (such as circular economy approaches and regenerative agriculture).
+In 2023, we expect to see more corporate sustainability teams strive to holistically understand their positive and negative dependencies and impacts on environment and society, with a focus on actions that regenerate our society’s social and environmental foundations (such as circular economy approaches and regenerative agriculture).

 A couple of examples of this corporate sustainability trend include: